MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     ├─────────────┤
     │ Hello World │
     =#

+The output of the pipeline is encapsulated in a `DataKnot`, which is a container holding structured, vectorized data.
+We can get the actual Julia string value using `get()`.

+    get(run(Hello)) #-> "Hello World"

 Consider another pipeline, `Range(3)`.
 It is built with the `Range` combinator.
 When `run()`, it emits a sequence of integers from `1`